dowdt/openvault/README.md

 # Design
-- tool to record request
+- tool to record request?
     - make new private key?
     - make
 - tool to verify recorded request is valid